mpoquet/mpoquet.github.io/src/blog/2022-12-printf-message-loss/index.rst

    The ``exit`` function from the C standard library should not be confused with the ``exit`` linux syscall.

-   In fact, most linux syscalls are wrapped in function in the C standard library, but these functions can contain user space code that is executed before of after the system call.
+   In fact, most linux syscalls are wrapped in function in the C standard library, but these functions can contain user space code that is executed before or after the system call.
 The libc functions can furthermore decide to use another system call than the one they are named after, for example as of glibc 2.34 the ``fork`` glibc function will prefer using a ``clone`` syscall variant rather than a ``fork`` syscall.

 A small experiment
 ------------------